ytnobody/p5-Net-Azure-CognitiveServices-Face/README.md

 ## access\_key

-Set the access key for accessing to Microsoft Cognitive Services APIs
+Set the access key for accessing to Azure Cognitive Services APIs

 ## Face